tomzx/blog.tomrochette.com-content/agi/papers/contemporary-approaches-to-artificial-general-intelligence/article.md

 	* A real-time system: Tasks can arrive at anytime and are attached to deadlines
 	* An amplitive system: Can retrieve available knowledge and derive sound conclusions from it, but also make refutable hypotheses and guesses based on it when no certain conclusion can be drawn
 	* An open system: No restriction is imposed on the relationship between old and new knowledge
-	* A self-organized system: Can accomodate itself to new knowledge and adjust its memory structure and mechanism to improve its time and space efficiency, under the assumption that future situations will be similar to past situations
+	* A self-organized system: Can accommodate itself to new knowledge and adjust its memory structure and mechanism to improve its time and space efficiency, under the assumption that future situations will be similar to past situations
 * Efficient intelligence is the ability to achieve intelligence using severely limited resources

 ## 3 The Abstract Theory of General Intelligence